firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 | scanned_rows                | LONG        | Number of rows scanned by the async query. |

 # Permissions
-The user calling `get_async_query_status` must have permissions to view the query.
+The user calling `fb_GetAsyncStatus` must have permissions to view the query.
 A user always has permission to view their own queries.
 To see another user's queries, they must have MONITOR ENGINE or MONITOR ALL privileges.